Fa2bio/Delivery-Api/Utils/Docker/README.md

 - After starting the docker inspection, look for the generated IPAddress and copy it;
 - Check if the spring-net network is present;
 - Open your MySQL Workbench and start a new localhost connection with the generated IPAddress, port 3307 and root user;
-- In your Postman client, import the requests from the Delivery-Api-Docker.postman_collection.json file at [Delivery-Api-Docker.postman_collection.zip](https://github.com/Fa2bio/Delivery-Api/files/10377682/Delivery-Api-Docker.postman_collection.zip);
+- In your Postman client, import the requests from the Delivery-Api-Docker.postman_collection.json file available at [Delivery-Api-Docker.postman_collection.zip](https://github.com/Fa2bio/Delivery-Api/files/10377682/Delivery-Api-Docker.postman_collection.zip);
 - To use the Restaurant Photo Product Service in CRUD, edit the field delivery.storage in the application.properties file.
 In this field insert a folder directory like this "/Users/user/Directory/folder".
 With this folder, the service will be able to locally store a JPEG or PNG file injected from a postman request;
 - This version doesn't contain the mass of data inserted with aftermigrate into the database.
 To test the endpoints, you will need to manually
 - By default, this application runs on the port 9090.